Jaecoo 7 review

 How much does the Jaecoo 7 cost?

-There are just three models to choose from.
-The base model features a 1.6-litre petrol engine and seven-speed automatic gearbox, and comes in Deluxe trim that is equipped with a 13.2-inch central touchscreen, 10.25-inch digital driver’s display, a wireless smartphone charger pad, a 540-degree camera system, heated front seats, ambient lighting, a full-length panoramic sunroof and more than 20 advanced driver-assistance systems.
+There are just three variants to choose from.
+The base model features a 1.6-litre petrol engine and seven-speed automatic gearbox, and comes in Deluxe trim, which features a 13.2-inch central touchscreen, 10.25-inch digital driver’s display, wireless smartphone charging, a surround camera system, heated front seats, LED ambient lighting, a full-length panoramic sunroof and more than 20 advanced driver-assistance systems.

-For £32,850, you get the same pure-petrol engine, but with all-wheel drive and Luxury trim, which adds a slightly larger 14.8-inch touchscreen, a head-up display, eight-speaker Sony sound system, ventilated front seats, a heated steering wheel, heated rear seats and four-way adjustable driver’s seat, plus other goodies.
+For around £4,000 extra, you can upgrade to Luxury specification, which has the same engine and gearbox combo, but also adds four-wheel drive.
+Inside there’s a slightly larger 14.8-inch touchscreen, a head-up display, eight-speaker Sony sound system, ventilated front seats, a heated steering wheel, heated rear seats and four-way adjustable driver’s seat, among other kit.

-The plug-in hybrid 7 SHS is only available in Luxury trim, and swaps in a 1.5-litre petrol engine that works together with an e-motor and an 18.3kWh battery to deliver up to a claimed 403mpg and 56 miles of pure-electric driving.
+The plug-in hybrid Jaecoo 7 SHS (Super Hybrid System) is only available in Luxury trim, and features a 1.5-litre petrol engine that works with an electric motor and 18.3kWh battery to deliver up to a claimed 403mpg and 56 miles of pure-electric driving.

 Engines, performance & drive